A Genealogy of Optimizers

 What it did not touch is the third complaint: there is still one global learning rate, applied uniformly to every parameter.
 In real models, some parameters have gradients on the order of 100 and others on the order of 0.001 at the same time.
 No single global lr is right for both.
 The fix everyone arrived at, more or less independently, in the early 2010s: keep a per-parameter estimate of recent gradient magnitudes, and divide each parameter's step by that estimate.

-Ch.
+Sec.
 03 Adam: AdaGrad to RMSProp to Adam

 Momentum gave the optimizer a memory and a velocity.
 It made progress along slow valleys faster, oscillations smaller, and noise damped.
-But the third complaint from the SGD chapter is still untouched: there is exactly one learning rate, applied to every parameter in the network.
+But the third complaint from the SGD section is still untouched: there is exactly one learning rate, applied to every parameter in the network.

 In the toy 2D demos this looks harmless.
 In a real network it's catastrophic.
 Different parameters live in wildly different gradient regimes.
 The bias of a softmax output and a weight matrix two layers back can have gradient magnitudes that differ by 1000×.
 Pick lr for the loud parameters and the quiet ones never move.
 Pick lr for the quiet ones and the loud ones blow up.
 The fix the field converged on is per-parameter learning rates, computed automatically from gradient statistics.
 The story arrives in three steps.